guipassos/stark-tags/README.md

 * Clone Frontend repository.
 * Run `npm install` to get dependencies.
+* Configure your api link in the file "src/config.ts"
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.